What is Acrylic (PMMA) Plastic?

 Structure of PMMA Monomer- Methyl Methacrylate

-Molecular formula: C
+Molecular formula: C5H8O2

 It is a clear, colorless polymer available in pellet, small granules and sheet forms, which are then formed with all thermoplastic methods (including injection molding, compression molding, and extrusion).
-The highest quality
+The highest quality PMMA sheets are produced by cell casting, but in this case, the polymerization and molding steps occur concurrently.
+It is commonly called acrylic glass.

 The strength of the material is higher than molding grades owing to its extremely high molecular mass.
 Rubber toughening has been used to increase the toughness of PMMA owing to its brittle behavior in response to applied loads.
 PMMA is 100% recyclable.